 Description Public Improvements - Phase 3 of Patrick Street sidewalks improvements will be on S. Patrick Street north of E. Matthews Avenue.
 The sidewalk improvements will include the construction of new sidewalks in certain areas and modifications for ADA Accessibility compliance.
 Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities The Patrick Street sidewalk improvements will benefit over 5,000 LMI persons in the identified area where over 63 percent are LMI.
 Location Description On S. Patrick Street from E. Matthews Avenue north to Creath Avenue.
-Planned Activities CDBG funds will be utilized to cover the cost of cover CDBG funds will be utilized to cover the cost of construction and ADA Accessible improvements to sidewalks on S. Patrick Street from E. Matthews Avenue north to Creath Avenue.
+Planned Activities CDBG funds will be utilized to cover the cost of construction and ADA Accessible improvements to sidewalks on S. Patrick Street from E. Matthews Avenue north to Creath Avenue.
 7 Project Name Recovery, Inc ADA Accessibility Parking Improvements Target Area Jonesboro Goals Supported AFH: Increase Accessibility for the Disabled Needs Addressed Funding CDBG: \$20,000 Description Public Facility Program - modifications and improvements for ADA Accessible parking for the Recovery center.
 The center provide Alcohol Anonymous and Substance Abuse Services to approximately 200 individuals in the community seeking for those services.
 Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities Approximate 200 individuals including persons with physical disabilities access the facility and use the parking lot.
 Location Description Administration of project will be conducted at the Municipal Center by the Grant and Community Development Department.
 Location of Recovery, Inc. facility is 2901 W. Washington Avenue, Jonesboro, Arkansas.
 Planned Activities CDBG funds will be utilized to cover the cost of making ADA Accessible modifications and improvements to the parking lot and entrance of the Recovery, Inc. facility.

-8 Project Name Hispanic Community Services, Inc La Escuelita Expansion Target Area Jonesboro Goals Supported Create Attractive Neighborhood- Livability Needs Addressed AFH: Lack of Services & Amenities - Public Funding CDBG: \$20,000 known as El Centro Hisp La Escuelita, where bilin Public Services Program - The Hispanic Community Services, Inc., also known as El Centro Hispano are expanding their after-school program, La Escuelita, where bilingual tutoring and other services and resourced will be provided to school age children grades K-8 of LMI households.
-Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities 75 students benefit directly from La Escuelita.
+8 Due to at Manual Hispanic Community Services Inc La Escuelita Expansion Project Name Hispanic Community Services, Inc La Escuelita Expansion Target Area Jonesboro Goals Supported Create Attractive Neighborhood- Livability Needs Addressed AFH: Lack of Services & Amenities - Public Funding CDBG: \$20,000 known as El Centro La Escuelita, where Public Services Program - The Hispanic Community Services, Inc., also known as El Centro Hispano are expanding their after-school program, La Escuelita, where bilingual tutoring and other services and resourced will be provided to school age children grades K-8 of LMI households.
+Target Date 6/30/2021 Estimate the number 75 students benefit directly 75 students benefit directly from La Escuelita.
 Over 51 percent of the K-8 students are from LMI households.
-Grants and Community Development Department provided at El Centro Hispano at 211 Vandyne Str 72401 Planned Activities CDBG funds will be utilized to cover the after-schere expenses for 75 students.
-Program administration will be conducted at Municipal Center by the Grants and Community Development Department.
-Services will be provided at El Centro Hispano at 211 Vandyne Street, Jonesboro, AR 72401 CDBG funds will be utilized to cover the after-school program expenses for 75 students.
-West End Neighborhood Association - Safety Lighting Expansion Target Area Jonesboro - Low Income Areas Goals Supported Create Attractive Neighborhood- Livability Needs Addressed AFH: Lack of Services & Amenities - Public Funding CDBG: \$10,822.88 Description Public Services Program - The West End Neighborhood Association project aims to decrease crime in key LMI areas of the West End Neighborhoods Association boundaries by installing over 100 streetlights to benefit approximately 1,700 households.
+Location Description Program administration will be conducted at Municipal Center by the Grants and Community Development Department.
+Services will be provided at El Centro Hispano at 211 Vandyne Street, Jonesboro, AR 72401 Planned Activities CDBG funds will be utilized to cover the after-school program expenses for 75 students.
+9 Project Name West End Neighborhood Association - Safety Lighting Expansion Target Area Jonesboro - Low Income Areas Goals Supported Create Attractive Neighborhood- Livability Needs Addressed AFH: Lack of Services & Amenities - Public Funding CDBG: \$10,823 Description Public Services Program - The West End Neighborhood Association project aims to decrease crime in key LMI areas of the West End Neighborhoods Association boundaries by installing over 100 streetlights to benefit approximately 1,700 households.
 Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities Approximately 3468 individuals (1700 households) residing in the West End Neighborhood Association boundaries will benefit with the neighborhood safety initiative.